Yusuf-M-Mirza/Project-2/README.md

 - **Burnout is a widely used metric for ranking employee satisfaction** based on many factors such as: workload, organisational culture, management practices and work-life balance, to name a few.

-- **Remote workers are experiencing a statistically significant 37.8% higher burnout than their Onsite counterparts.** Accept the null hypothesis.
+- **Remote workers are experiencing a statistically significant 37.8% higher burnout than their Onsite counterparts.** It is reflected in the correlating Social Isolation Scores, suggesting increased Social Isolation can be linked to greater levels of Burnout.

 <p align="center">
   <img src="https://i.imgur.com/y64cyAT.png" alt="Burnout Levels" width="45%" />